-Most students who consider attending one of this country’s most elite colleges like Harvard and Stanford, think of them as dream schools.
-Even some well-qualified students shy away from applying, thinking they could never afford tuition.
+Most students who consider attending an Ivy League college, like Harvard and Stanford, think of them as dream schools.
+Even some well-qualified students shy away from applying.
+They think they could never afford an Ivy League college.
 The good news is that, for most students, Ivy League colleges and other elite, selective universities are often actually some of the most affordable colleges in the country.

 Colleges are required to publish an annual cost of attendance.
 This price includes tuition and fees, transportation, room and board, books, and some miscellaneous expenses.
 At elite private colleges, the cost of attendance is commonly around $60,000 a year.